Decentralized-ID/decentralized-id.github.io/self-sovereign-identity/README.md

 # Self Sovereign Identity (SSI)
-**Articles and documents associated with Self Sovereign Identity fundamentals.**
+**Articles and documents associated with Self Sovereign Identity Fundamentals.**

 This directory was born from [/WebOfTrustInfo/self-sovereign-identity](https://github.com/WebOfTrustInfo/self-sovereign-identity), the original SSI repository.
 I've done a bit of work over there, and decided to expand my efforts.
-The reason I got started on this is because I wanted to write an article about SSI.
-Then I saw the opportunity to help with its documentation.
+The reason I got started on this is because I wanted to write an article about SSI, and saw some areas where I think I can help with some of the legwork towards a more complete, and up-to-date set of SSI literature.

-The best overall article on the subject is still Christopher Allen's rallying cry: [The Path to Self-Sovereign Identity](https://github.com/WebOfTrustInfo/self-sovereign-identity/blob/master/ThePathToSelf-SovereignIdentity.md).
-Christopher did an excellent job of outlining the history of internet identity standards, and introduces [10 Principles of Self-Sovereign Identity](https://github.com/WebOfTrustInfo/self-sovereign-identity/blob/master/self-sovereign-identity-principles.md), currently in revision.
-Additionally, some criticism of the principles has been offered, and a considerable amount of additional material has been created.
+In my opinion, the best overall article on the subject is still Christopher Allen's rallying cry: [The Path to Self-Sovereign Identity](https://github.com/WebOfTrustInfo/self-sovereign-identity/blob/master/ThePathToSelf-SovereignIdentity.md).
+Christopher did an outstanding job of outlining the history of internet identity standards, and introduces [10 Principles of Self-Sovereign Identity](https://github.com/WebOfTrustInfo/self-sovereign-identity/blob/master/self-sovereign-identity-principles.md), currently in revision.

-I've begun organizing some thoughts around the [Evolution of Self Sovereign Identity](evolution-of-ssi.md).
-The idea is to collect thought on SSI since 2016, and outline a few areas where I feel like the documentation could be improved.
+However, considerable additional material has been created on the subject since then, including some helpful criticism on the principles.
+I've organized some of my initial thoughts in [/evolution-of-ssi.md](evolution-of-ssi.md).

+Then I realized that I should make a more complete survey of the subject, if I want to be thorough.
+So now I'm collecting as much SSI info as I can, and organizing it here.
 Once I've completed a review of existing literature on the subject, I'll put it into a google shared doc to encourage further participation.

-In the mean-time, I'll adding all of the best SSI resources I can find here.

 ![](http://imgur.com/3zz62kpl.png)

-## Self Sovereign Identity Documentation Components
+## SSI Documentation Components

 * [The Path to Self-Sovereign Identity](https://github.com/WebOfTrustInfo/self-sovereign-identity/blob/master/ThePathToSelf-SovereignIdentity.md) - The original article on Self-Sovereign Identity and the 10 Principles of Self-Sovereign Identity as published on 2016-04-25 in github and at [Life With Alacrity](http://www.lifewithalacrity.com/2016/04/the-path-to-self-soverereign-identity.html) by [Christopher Allen](http://www.github.com/christophera) [[**ϟ**](https://www.coindesk.com/path-self-sovereign-identity/amp/)]
   * [10 Principles of Self-Sovereign Identity](https://github.com/WebOfTrustInfo/self-sovereign-identity/blob/master/self-sovereign-identity-principles.md) - The Self-Sovereign Identity Principles, in progress of being revised.